sburnett/bismark-release-manager/README.md

 To deploy the release use the `brm deploy` command:

-    brm deploy /data/users/bismark/downloads
+    brm deploy

-Note that this will deploy *all* releases, not just the *djelibeybi* release.
+Note that this will deploy *all* releases to http://downloads.projectbismark.net, not just the *djelibeybi* release.
+The script will deploy to a staging directory in `/tmp`, show you a diff between the staging directory and the destination, then ask you whether you want to proceed with deployment.
-You must deploy it into an empty directory, so be sure to delete (or move) the contents of `/data/users/bismark/downloads` before deploying the releases.
-After deploying the releases, you can copy them to a Web server (*e.g.*, `downloads.projectbismark.net`.)

 ### Creating New Groups